IvanG16/Desafios/Calculator/README.md

 ### Special Characters.

 -The button with the flask is the calculators scientific mode to use more difficult equations and problems.
+(See WIP section for more information)

 -The C button stands for "Clear" and it clears the calculator of all characters on display.